-The Senate bill protects citizens' rights to free speech and political involvement without fear of retribution from the Internal Revenue Service.
-It also includes provisions to increase transparency and accountability at the Consumer Financial Protection Bureau, and prohibit the Federal Communications Commission from regulating the Internet through its net-neutrality order.
-The bill also incorporates the Financial Regulatory Improvement Act of 2015, which was approved by the Senate Banking Committee in May.
+The bill includes several important policy provisions to rein in administration overreach, cut bureaucratic red tape, and protect the rights of the American people.
+For example, the bill protects the right to free speech and political involvement without fear of retribution by the Internal Revenue Service.
+It also increases transparency and accountability at the Consumer Financial Protection Bureau, and prohibits the Federal Communications Commission from regulating Internet rates through its net-neutrality order.
+The bill also contains the Financial Regulatory Improvement Act of 2015, which was approved by the Senate Banking Committee in May.